restimel/dependencyWatcher/doc/technical.md

 ### Workflow explanation

  It is possible to set several *configuration*.

- The process is run every times a configuration is selected (by default the first one is selected at start) even if it was already done (like this it ensure to re-analyze files when a modification has been done.
+ The process is run every times a configurations is selected (by default the first one is selected at start) even if it was already done (like this it ensure to re-analyze files when a modification has been done.

 #### Get all files
  Files are listed from root folders and all their sub-folders.
 It follows sym-link.